core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Management of Group Keying Material # {#sec-group-key-management}

 In order to establish a new Security Context for a group, a new Group Identifier (Gid) for that group and a new value for the Master Secret parameter MUST be generated.
-When distributing the new Gid and Master Secret, the Group Manager MAY distribute also a new value for the Master Salt parameter, and SHOULD preserve the current value of the Sender ID of each group member.
+When distributing the new Gid and Master Secret, the Group Manager MAY distribute also a new value for the Master Salt parameter, and should preserve the current value of the Sender ID of each group member.

 The Group Manager MUST NOT reassign a Gid value to the same group.
-That is, each group can have a given Gid at most once during its lifetime.
+That is, every group can have a given Gid at most once during its lifetime.
 An example of Gid format supporting this operation is provided in {{gid-ex}}.

 The Group Manager MUST NOT reassign a previously used Sender ID ('kid') with the same Gid, Master Secret and Master Salt.
-That is, even if Gid and Master Secret are renewed as described in this section, the Group Manager MUST NOT reassign an endpoint's Sender ID ('kid') within a same group under the same Gid value (see {{new-sender-id}}).
+That is, the Group Manager MUST NOT reassign a Sender ID value within a same group under the same Gid value (see {{new-sender-id}}).
+Within this restriction, the Group Manager can assign a Sender ID used under an old Gid value, thus avoiding Sender ID values to irrecoverably grow in size.

-Furthermore, also when an endpoint joining a group is recognized as a current member of that group, e.g. through the ongoing secure communication association, the Group Manager MUST assign a new Sender ID different than the one currently used by the endpoint in the group.
+Even when an endpoint joining a group is recognized as a current member of that group, e.g. through the ongoing secure communication association, the Group Manager MUST assign a new Sender ID different than the one currently used by the endpoint in the group, unless the group is rekeyed first and a new Gid value is established.

 If required by the application (see {{ssec-sec-assumptions}}), it is RECOMMENDED to adopt a group key management scheme, and securely distribute a new value for the Gid and for the Master Secret parameter of the group's Security Context, before a new joining endpoint is added to the group or after a currently present endpoint leaves the group.
 This is necessary to preserve backward security and forward security in the group, if the application requires it.